emacsway/emacsway.github.io/_sources/en/django-framework.txt

 .. post:: Jul 26, 2017
    :language: en
-   :tags: Django, ORM
+   :tags: Django, ORM, Python
    :category:
    :author: Ivan Zakrevsky
    :exclude:

-   Django framework allows you to quickly solve a huge range of tasks and easily find developers.
+   Django framework by Python allows you to quickly solve a huge range of tasks and easily find developers.
 With a competent approach, you can use all the advantages of Django and not become a hostage of its shortcomings.

 At one time, someone beautifully said that security is a balance between the cost of protection and the potential benefits of hacking.
 There is no sense to exceed this balance.